shaunsingh/nyxt-nix-kiosk/README.md

 ## Configuration

+By default, my personal config (found under `nyxt4-unwrapped/config.lisp` and provided with no warranty) is loaded using home-manager, disable this in `nyxt4-unwrapped/default.nix` and supply your own config if you'd like

 By default, a copy of my `sway` configuration is imported, as NYXT does not completely fulfill my needs quite yet.
 It also ships with `greetd` as the standard display maanger, which will automatically log-in and launch NYXT under cage on first boot, then when exit will launch sway.
 Uncomment `./sway` from the imports in `configuration.nix` and remove it from the `greetd` configuration if you'd like to use just the kiosk mode.

 You may also adjust the configuration to do one of the following: